mnelissen/coo/README.md

 functions may be called this way as an optimization if one is certain that the method is not overridden anyway.

+### Dynamic casting

+TODO: explain dynamic casting syntax.

+In order to support dynamic casting, COO generates a 'coo class' for every defined class.
+If you get linker errors like "undefined reference to XXXX_coo_class" where XXXX is the name of a class, then it means the class was not implemented anywhere.
+The coo class variable needs to be declared (value defined) exactly once.
+That's why COO only generates coo class variables for those classes that it detects are implemented in the parsed source file.
+Undefined references can then still occur for abstract classes that are meant as interfaces, since those do not have any implementation anywhere.
+In that case there are two solutions:

+1. declare the class as 'nodyncast struct XXXX {};'.
+This will cause the the coo class variable not to be defined and used.
+However, then it is also not possible to dynamic cast to this class.
+2. in some file, trigger the coo class variable to be declared manually by writing 'XXXX::coo_class;' as a standalone, global statement.
+This will set the implemented flag, and cause the coo class variable to be declared and filled in.

 ## TODO

 * recognize global variables (searched, but never any added)